-Reassess Medi-Cal Billing Proposals Next Year in Coordination With Work Group Recommendations.
+Reassess Medi-Cal Billing Proposals

+Next Year in Coordination With Work Group Recommendations.
 Given the considerations discussed above, we recommend the Legislature reassess the Medi-Cal billing proposals as part of the 2022-23 budget process, after it has an opportunity to review the final work group recommendations.
 This approach would ensure additional state funding is provided in a manner most likely to improve program participation.

-LAO Publications

-This report was prepared by Amy Li, and reviewed by Edgar Cabral and Anthony Simbol.
-The Legislative Analyst's Office (LAO) is a nonpartisan office that provides fiscal and policy information and advice to the Legislature.
+LAO Publications This report was prepared by Amy Office (LAO) is a nonpartisan office Li, and reviewed by Education that provides fiscal a dgar Cabral and Anth and policy information nony Simbol.
+The Leg n and advice to the L gislative Analyst's egislature.